Youth justice service

 Volunteering opportunities are always changing within the team and at present the following roles are available:

-Volunteers will undertake a range of tasks to support a young person to take part in their statutory court order.
-This can include helping them to attend solo and group work sessions; helping young people to get to external appointments or interviews and helping with transport.
-There are some young people who would benefit from a “long term” Mentor, which can offer support from the same volunteer over the period of their order.
+Volunteers also undertake a range of tasks to support a child whilst working with YJS.
+This can include helping them attend solo and group work sessions; helping them get to external appointments or interviews and helping with transport.
+Some children benefit from a “long term” Mentor, whereby the same volunteer offer supports over the entire period of an order.
+This could be to build the child’s confidence, learn new skills or to be a positive role model.

 - Phone: 0345 145 0055